 Research Ethics and Graduate Research Grants

-When Humans are Used in Research:
+When Humans are used in Research:

 For more information on the federal regulations on the use of human subjects in research, click here:

-When Animals are Used in Research:
+When Animals are used in Research:

 Institutional Animal Care and Use Committee before the project commences.
-Contact Dr. Kathryn Potoczak, KMPoto@ship.edu, for detailed information on the procedure for gaining this approval.
+Contact Dr. Kathryn Potoczak at firstname.lastname@example.org, for detailed information on the procedure for gaining this approval.